lty10086/stMSG/README.md

 # stMSG, a unified framework that integrates Maximum mean discrepancy (MMD) mapping, structure-aware graph augmentation, and embedding-guided graph autoencoder (GAE) integration.

-All processed datasets can be downloaded at Synapse (https://www.synapse.org/Synapse:syn71726608/files/ and https://www.synapse.org/Synapse:syn64421787/files/).

 ## Datasets

 All datasets used in this study are publicly available.

-- Data sources and detailed information are provided in [Supplementary_Table_1](Supplementary_Table_1).
-After downloading the data, please refer to the processing steps outlined in [Data Processing README.txt](Data_Processing_README.txt) and execute the code in [Data Processing.py](Data_Processing.py) to perform the analysis and obtain clustering results.
+- After downloading the data, please refer to the processing steps outlined in [Processing.ipynb].
-- All processed datasets can be downloaded at [Zenodo](https://zenodo.org) and [Synapse](https://www.synapse.org).
+- All processed datasets can be downloaded at [stMSG_Synapse]([https://zenodo.org](https://www.synapse.org/Synapse:syn71726608/files/)) and [SpaIM_Synapse]([https://www.synapse.org](https://www.synapse.org/Synapse:syn64421787/files/)).

 The datasets should be organized in the following structure:
 |-- dataset